mavjav-edu/pcc_2e/solutions/chapter_10.md

 Notice that converting the string to lowercase using `lower()` catches all appearances of the word you're looking for, regardless of how it's formatted.

 Write a program that reads the files you found at Project Gutenberg and determines how many times the word 'the' appears in each text.
-This will be an approximation because it will also count words such as 'then' and 'tehre'.
+This will be an approximation because it will also count words such as 'then' and 'there'.
 Try counting 'the ', with a space in the string, and see how much lower your count is.

 *common_words.py*